UPPMAX/R-python-julia-matlab-HPC/docs/matlab/jobsMatlab.rst

 .. warning::

-   Any longer, resource-intensive, or parallel jobs must be run through a **batch script**.
+   - Any longer, resource-intensive, or parallel jobs must be run through a **batch script**.
+   - On the login-nodes MATLAB MUST be started with the option '-singleCompThread', preventing MATLAB from using more than one thread.

 .. note::